 What are Montessori toys?

-So, what are the key characteristics of a Montessori-friendly toy?
+So, what are the key characteristics of a Montessori toy?

 1. Simple & beautiful

 Toys that follow the Montessori principles don’t distract children with multiple impulses.
-You won’t find any batteries in them either.
+They are usually made from simple natural materials.
+You won’t find any batteries in them.

 The Montessori method also promotes the importance of aesthetics and beauty.
 Children spend a lot of time playing.
 Having beautiful toys may help them start paying attention to the aesthetic value of things and develop an appreciation of beauty.